TheTaylorLee/docker-transcodeautomation/! tests scripts/readme.md

 # ideas
-Graph showing number of movies and number of movies without and english track Seperate languages into columns, tables, or else?
+- Graph showing number of movies and number of movies without an english track
+- Seperate languages into columns, tables, or else?